cometbft/cometbft/docs/tendermint-core/subscription.md

 When validator set changes, ValidatorSetUpdates event is published.
 The event carries a list of pubkey/power pairs.
-The list is the same Tendermint receives from ABCI application (see [EndBlock section](https://github.com/cometbft/cometbft/blob/main/spec/abci/abci++_methods.md#endblock) in the ABCI spec).
+The list is the same CometBFT receives from ABCI application (see [EndBlock section](https://github.com/cometbft/cometbft/blob/main/spec/abci/abci++_methods.md#endblock) in the ABCI spec).